grimme-lab/xtb_docs/source/gfnff.rst

   |                   G F N - F F                   |
    -------------------------------------------------

-and the succesfull conversion is confirmed by:
+and the successful conversion is confirmed by:

 .. code:: bash